 Standardized Patient and Simulation (SIM) Lab

 Twelve thousand square-feet of modern and state of the art technology highlights the Standardized Patient and Simulation (SIM) Lab, located on the second floor.
-The facility is dedicated to providing hands-on, active student learning and professional development opportunities utilizing simulation provided by both live patients and high fidelity simulators.
+The facility is dedicated to providing hands-on, active student learning and professional development opportunities utilizing simulation provided by both live standardized patients and high fidelity simulators.

 Six high fidelity simulation rooms set up to simulate Operating Rooms (OR), Emergency Rooms (ER), and Intensive Care Unit (ICU), and Birthing Suites.
 A clinical exam and patient rooms provide the staging for learning in safe yet realistic settings for the students of the COM.

 Sixteen Standardized Patient encounter rooms provide interaction with trained actors that simulate common, as well as, complex medical conditions.
-This interaction is designed to advance the student’s ability to interoperate, apply and utilize knowledge, which leads to the proper assessment, diagnosis, and treatment of patients in a clinical setting.
+This interaction is designed to advance the student’s ability to interpret, apply and utilize knowledge, which leads to the proper assessment, diagnosis, and treatment of patients in a clinical setting.

 All simulation and standardized patient areas provide the technology required for recording visual and audio interactions between the student and the patients, in turn allowing for CCTV broadcasts, faculty, staff and self-evaluation of the student, and the basis for both substantive evaluation and formative feedback.